Before Your First Visit FAQs

 The state of Washington requires that every veterinarian establish a doctor-patient relationship before making a diagnosis, prescribing medication, or providing treatment.
-This means that one of our surgeons must meet with you and your pet, perform an examination, and consult with you regarding all treatment options that may be appropriate for your pet’s condition.
+This means that one of our surgeons must perform an examination, and consult with you regarding all treatment options that may be appropriate for your pet’s condition.
 This is the same procedure followed in human medicine, where a patient always consults with a surgeon before going to the operating room.

 - A copy of your pet’s medical records and recent lab work – We’ll call your primary care veterinarian to have records sent to us prior to your appointment.

 - Any current x-ray, MRI or CT scan images – We’ll also call your veterinarian to have diagnostic images sent to us directly.